Alan Gilzean: Tottenham Hotspur

 Gilzean joined Tottenham Hotspur in December 1964, moving for a transfer fee of £72,500.
 He made his first appearance for Tottenham a week later, in a home fixture against Everton.

 Gilzean enjoyed a glittering career as a Tottenham player, while he also changed his style of play from being the main goalscorer to being an intelligent and creative forward.
 He formed an effective goal-scoring partnership alongside crowd favourite Jimmy Greaves, and together they were referred to by fans as the "G-Men".
 A notable match he was involved in was the 4th round FA Cup in 1966 match against Burnley when he scored a hat-trick, and won the game 4–3 with a late goal.
 He was a member of the 1967 FA Cup Final winning team.
 Gilzean continued to be a regular first-team player after the arrival of Martin Chivers in early 1968 from Southampton.

 After strike-partner Greaves moved to West Ham United in March 1970, Gilzean and Chivers formed a new and equally successful goalscoring partnership.
 This contributed greatly to Tottenham's cup triumphs in the first half of the decade, winning the League Cup in 1971, an all-English 1972 UEFA Cup Final against Wolverhampton Wanderers, and a second League Cup victory in 1973.
 He earned the moniker "The King of White Hart Lane" while at Spurs.

 The 1973–74 season was Gilzean's last as a professional footballer as Spurs lost the UEFA Cup final to Dutch side Feyenoord Rotterdam.
 Tottenham awarded Gilzean with a testimonial match, played against Red Star Belgrade in November 1974, to recognise his ten years of service as a Tottenham player.

 Highlands Park

 Following his retirement from Tottenham, Gilzean played in South Africa for three months with Highlands Park.

 International career

 Gilzean made his debut for Scotland in November 1963, in a 6–1 win against Norway.
 He had previously represented his country at Under-23 level and the Scottish League XI.
 He received four more international caps in the following twelve months while playing for Dundee.
 He also scored twice for a Scotland Select XI against Tottenham Hotspur in a November 1964 memorial match for Tottenham and Scotland player John White, who had died in tragic circumstances earlier that year.

 Gilzean represented Scotland seventeen times during his Spurs career.
 In total he scored 12 goals in 22 full international appearances for Scotland, between November 1963 and April 1971.

+Style of play

+A prolific goalscorer during his time at Dundee, Gilzean would continue to be a prolific goalscorer at Tottenham while also providing chances for his strike partners Jimmy Greaves and Martin Chivers.
+Gilzean was a natural header of the ball and possessed great technique.
+Greaves described Gilzean as the finest player he ever played with and as a "blood brother".

+Many Tottenham supporters who watched him play in the 60's and 70's have compared 21st-century Tottenham forward Dimitar Berbatov to Gilzean.